jackyzha0/jackyzha0.github.io/content/thoughts/beyond-touch.md

 New representations of thought — written language, numerals, mathematical notation, data graphics — have been responsible for some of the most significant leaps in the progress of civilization, by expanding humanity’s collectively-thinkable territory.
 Why then, have we been trapped using the desktop/paper metaphor for the last few centuries?

+Ted Nelson, the guy who coined the terms hypertext and hypermedia, called the continued use of paper simulations as "like tearing the wings off a 747 and driving it as a bus on a highway."

 > And what about screens as a whole?
 Is the future of computation really just sliding fingers around slabs of glass? -- [Jason Yuan](https://uxdesign.cc/introducing-mercury-os-f4de45a04289)

 Desktop was originally designed in 1973 to suit a very different need in computation—the need to mirror digital content with its physical equivalent (thus, the need for folders an documents)